Robin Olsen holds a B.Sc In Computer Systems and has over 20 years of IT Experience. In that time he has worked in many different industries

 A change in the very fabric of our society is coming.
 I am referring to the advent of A.I (Artificial Intelligence) and advances in automation and robotics and the impact these changes are going to have on the Human workforce in general, and the resulting social changes this alteration will cause.

-This coming 'industrial revolution' (also called Industry 4.0) will result in some of the most radical changes to human societies since the first industrial revolution (1760-1840) ended the cottage industries and moved to a collective workforce and factories.
+This coming 'Industrial Revolution' (also called Industry 4.0) will result in some of the most radical changes to human societies since the first industrial revolution (1760-1840) ended the cottage industries and moved to a collective workforce and factories.

-So what is it?
-'Industry 4.0' refers to the fourth industrial revolution that is rapidly coming up.
 The first industrial revolution was between 1760 and roughly 1840 and involved the transition from hard production methods to machines and the resulting rise in factories and collective work forces.
 This industrial revolution affected every aspect of daily life for everyone and marks a major turning point in human history.

 The 2nd Industrial Revolution was between 1870 and 1914 and was also referred to as the Technological Revolution.
 It involved rapid industrialization in the final quarter of the 19th century up to the beginning of World War 1 in 1914.